aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 Let’s now see how CloudFormation handles the resource creation order when there are no dependencies between resources.

-In the template excerpt shown next, note the two resources an [Amazon Simple Storage Service](https://aws.amazon.com/s3/) (S3 [Bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-s3-bucket.html)) and an [Amazon Simple Notification Service](https://aws.amazon.com/sns/) (SNS [Topic](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sns-topic.html)): both resources have no dependencies defined between each other:
+Note the two resources in the template excerpt shown next: an [Amazon Simple Storage Service](https://aws.amazon.com/s3/) (Amazon S3) [bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-s3-bucket.html), and an [Amazon Simple Notification Service](https://aws.amazon.com/sns/) (Amazon SNS) [topic](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sns-topic.html).
+Both resources have no dependencies defined between each other.

 Paste the contents of the below template snippet in the `resource-dependencies-without-dependson.yaml` file.
 Next, you will create a stack and review the stack events to see in which order resources will be created.